farvardin/ghostwriter/README.md

 This fork of [*ghostwriter*](http://wereturtle.github.io/ghostwriter/) is focusing at bringing some txt2tags features into ghostwriter.
 It's a quick and dirty hack to especially get the heading working with = instead of #.

+**The preview is not working**, use the default editor instead, it should be good enough.

 ## Screenshots